Gautham-8066/Basic-Image-Classifier/README.md

-# Image-Classifier
+# Basic Image-Classifier
-Classifies images into different categories
+Classifies images into different categories(empty or not empty)